The DOI Reads Book Club

 Need help?
 Go to https://help.webex.com

-The DOI Reads Book Club will again be meeting virtually on Wednesday, December 3, 2025, from 12:30 to 1:30 pm ET to discuss our next Book Club selection, Life After Power: Seven Presidents and Their Search for Purpose Beyond the White House by Jared Cohen.
+The DOI Reads Book Club will again be meeting virtually on Wednesday, February 4, 2026, from 12:30 to 1:30 pm ET to discuss our next Book Club selection, The Power of Scenery: Frederick Law Olmsted and the Origin of National Parks by Dennis Drabelle.

 As always, all are welcome and you don't need to finish the book to join us.
 Just bring your questions, insights and thoughts about this book.